HOW TO TROUBLESHOOT YOUR VARIABLE SPEED DRIVES

 - Digital input/output status

-Sometimes it will be necessary to take the drive offline and send it to a company like ourselves for repair, or purchase a spare if repair isn’t an option.
+Sometimes it will be necessary to take the drive offline and send it to an industrial automation specialist like Northern Industrial for repair, or purchase a spare if repair isn’t an option.
 We would always recommend keeping spare units in stock for critical drives so that you can switch the drives for as little downtime as possible.

 If you would like to talk about any drive problems you are experiencing, or need any advice about any variable speed drives from all manufacturers, get in touch with our team today.